opendatahub-io-contrib/datamesh-platform/README-deployment.md

 Note : This deployment is just for development purpose ,  not for prodction use.

+# prerquists

+[Kustomize ] (https://kubectl.docs.kubernetes.io/installation/kustomize/).
+Download Kustomize, if you don't have it from here.

+Openshift 4.X

-The main objectibve of Data mesh deployment is to deploy all components in few mintues by executing simple one shell scripts.
+The main objective of the Data mesh deployment is to deploy all components in a few minutes by executing simple one shell scripts.

-Each data mesh compoent has it's own deployment manifest(s) on its own directory in deployment folder as shown in a above screen shot.
-You can deploy all Data Mesh components in one shot by execting "datamesh-deploy.sh" or you can deploy individual compoent by executing "kustomize-run.sh" which is located on it's won folder.
+Each data mesh component has its own deployment manifest(s) in its own directory in the deployment folder as shown in the above screen shot.
+You can deploy all Data Mesh components in one shot by executing "datamesh-deploy.sh" or you can deploy individual compoent by executing script "kustomize-run.sh" which is located on its own folder.

 ```bash
 git clone git@github.com:opendatahub-io-contrib/datamesh-platform.git
 ```
+# Deploy complete Data Mesh components

-Navigate to Data Mesh cloned director " cd datamesh-platform/deployment and execute "datamesh-deploy.sh".
-By defautt , depoyment will use datamesh-demo as default namespace in openshift.
-If you want to change, edit "datamesh-deploy.sh" environment  varible to your own namespace name "export NAMESPACE="datamesh-demo"
+Navigate to the Data Mesh cloned directory "cd /datamesh-platform/deployment" and execute "datamesh-deploy.sh".
+By default , deployment will use datamesh-demo as default namespace name and create new name space in openshift.
+If you want to change it your own namespace, edit "datamesh-deploy.sh" environment variable to your own namespace name "export NAMESPACE=< your name space>

 ```bash
 ./datamesh-deploy.sh
 ```

+# Deploy individual Data Mesh components.

+ An individual Data Mesh compoent can be deployed by executing "kustomize-run.sh" script which is located on its own folder.
+This script use "Datamesh-demo" as a default namespace.
+If namespace need to be changed , script need to be changed to the prefered namespace.
+    replace the following to change namespce in "kustomize-run.sh"
+    ---
+    --
+        OC_TOKEN="${OCP_TOKEN:-datamesh-demo}"

+    ---